Faux-Real: What Happens When the Elite Buy Lowbrow Art

 The question of ‘authenticity’ is fundamental.
 The results of this research indicate that elite audiences have the tendency to view lowbrow cultural goods as more authentic than other goods due to the prevailing belief that low-status culture is produced in pursuit of intrinsic (art for art’s sake) rather than extrinsic (elite validation) reward (Hahl et al., 832).
 This makes sense; Lowbrow Art doesn't give a flying fig about getting approval from the elites and actively disregards highbrow culture as supreme, which in turn only makes said art that much more appealing.
 Scholars had previously assumed that the authenticity was sought for purposes of social distinction (Hahl, 830).
 However, Hahl, Zuckerman, and Kim have introduced a new and potentially complementary mechanism they refer to as “Authenticity-Insecurity” which stems from a sense of insecurity regarding how one believes he or she is understood to have attained their status by others (Hahl et al, 829).
 It is then understandable for such an individual to believe that he or she can address this perceived shortage of authenticity by demonstrating appreciation for and consuming authentic culture.

 In any case, the nepo babes are clearly bored with the used-and-abused choices they have been presented with by their parents and their parents’ parents.
 And apparently, bathing in wealth everyday won't stop those universal feelings of insecurity from brewing in the guts of humanity.
 Rich or not, we've all got our moments of self-doubt.
 Cool!
-Perhaps they truly crave the aesthetic—Lowbrow’s brash, unapologetic grin hanging on their otherwise polished walls.
-Or maybe it’s performance: a gesture, no more sincere than an upper-middle-class teen in artfully ripped jeans at a Easter brunch, feigning revolt while knowing the roast lamb is still coming.
+Perhaps they truly crave the aesthetic; to have a Lowbrow’s brash, unapologetic grin hanging on their otherwise polished walls.
+Or maybe it’s performance; a gesture, no more sincere than an unruly upper-middle-class teen in ripped jeans at a Easter brunch, feigning revolt while knowing the roast lamb is still coming.

 Whatever the reason, the snobs now long to be part of the spectacle—to claim the thrill without the bruise.
 And of course, they have the currency, both literal and cultural, to slip past the velvet rope, eager to belong to a world in which, ironically, their money will not allow them to truly understand.